jglouis/AL4T_2022/basics/Readme.md

 - basic null check
 - usage of type annotation `@Nullable`, `@NotNull`
 - usage of `Optional<T>` as return type from a method

+## Exercises

+A set of 10 small, realistic exercises lives under the package `be.ecam.basics.exercises`.
+Their unit tests are in `basics/src/test/java/be/ecam/basics/exercises`.
+Some of these tests intentionally fail at first to reflect typical real‑world bugs; your goal is to make them pass by improving the production code.

+How to run only this module’s tests:
+- From project root: `gradlew :basics:test`
+- From the `basics` directory: `gradlew test`